timonwong/OmniMarkupPreviewer/README.md

 Known Issues
 ------------

-1. RDoc and Pod documents cannot be previewed utils they are saved to disk.
+* RDoc and Pod documents cannot be previewed utils they are saved to disk.
-2. On demand downloader for MathJax library doesn't work under Linux.

 What's New